exadel-inc/esl/pages/views/blogs/ESL v4.0.0.md

 ### Structural changes:
   - Move attribute decorators to the `esl-utils`
   - All ESL modules migrated to `ESLEventListener`s
-  - Event names now defined on prototype level
+  - Event names now defined on a prototype level

 ### BREAKING CHANGES
   - `$$fire` no longer add 'esl:' prefix to the fired events